emmt/FITSHeaders.jl/README.md

 Note that, when indexing by name, the first matching record is returned.
 This may be a concern for non-unique keywords as in the last above example.
-All matching records can be `collect`ed into a vector of `FitsCard` elements by:
+All matching records can be collected into a vector of `FitsCard` elements by:

 ``` julia
 collect(key, hdr) # all records whose name matches `key`